-Action Description Understand the configuration Understand the DR configuration See "Reviewing the disaster recovery configuration" on page 68.
+Action Description Understand the configuration Understand the DR configuration See "Reviewing the disaster recovery configuration" on page 76.
 Configure the storage hardware and network For all nodes in the cluster: Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed See "Configuring the storage hardware and network" on page 84.

-Table 2-12 Configuring the primary site for disaster recovery
+Table 2-11 Configuring the primary site for disaster recovery

-Configuring the printery site for disaster recovery (continued) Action Description Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure SQL for high availability.
+Table 2-11 Configuring the primary site for disaster recovery (continued) Action Description Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure SQL for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 80.
+Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 79.
 Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 111.
-Configure cluster disk groups and volumes for SQL Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create dynamic volumes for the SQL system database, user databases and transaction logs using the VEA See "Configuring disk groups and volumes for SQL Server" on page 86.
-Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing and configuring SQL Server" on page 130.
-Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 136.
+Configure cluster disk groups and volumes for SQL Server Create dynamic cluster disk groups using the Veritas Enterprise Administrator (VEA) (if using a shared storage configuration) Create dynamic disk groups using VEA (for a single-node configuration using non-shared storage) Create dynamic volumes for the SQL system database, user databases and transaction logs using the VEA See "Configuring disk groups and volumes for SQL Server" on page 85.
+Install and configure SQL Server on the first cluster node See "About installing and configuring SQL Server" on page 130.
+Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 135.
 Create a SQL Server user-defined database If not done earlier, create volumes for a user-defined database and transaction log Create a new user-defined database in SQL Server See "Creating a SQL Server user-defined database" on page 137.
+Create a SQL Server service group See "Configuring the VCS SQL Server service group" on page 141.
+Verify the primary site configuration Test failover between nodes on the primary site See "Verifying the SQL Server cluster configuration" on page 157.